Cailiang/pre-receive/README.md

 # Pre commit hook

-Checks in our pre-commit hook
+Checks in our pre-receive hook

 * Syntax check with php lint (“php -l”): We check every committed file has a valid PHP syntax.
 * Sync check of composer.json and composer.lock files: We check these two files are committed together in order to avoid committing the json but not the lock and generate some issue to another developers.